An AC not working is every homeowner’s worst nightmare.

-Don’t spend any more time feeling miserable: let’s walk through the list of things you can do to get the cold air blowing again.
+You know you should have looked at your air conditioner before turning it on but don’t spend any more time feeling miserable.
+Let’s walk through the list of things you can do to get the cold air blowing again and get your air conditioning repaired.

 1. Is Your Thermostat Set Correctly?

-Often the thermostat is the culprit behind an uncooperative air conditioner.
+“So, why is my AC not working?”
+Well, often the thermostat is the problem behind an uncooperative central air conditioning system.

-It might also not be cooling if it’s on the ‘Auto’ setting instead of ‘On’.
+Also, another reason why your AC isn’t cooling to set temp is if it’s on the ‘Auto’ setting instead of ‘On’.

 At this point, you’ll have to do a little investigating.
 First: have you made sure the air conditioner shut-off switch (located in the shut-off box) is flipped?
 Have you checked the breakers to make sure nothing has tripped?

-Once you’ve established that, you should reset your thermostat, and program the temperature to a few degrees cooler than the house.
+Once you’ve established that, you should reset your thermostat, and program the temperature to a few degrees cooler than the house so that you’ll be able to test the AC system.

 For example, set it for 20°C if your home is registering as 25°C. This way you’ll be able to notice a change.